-We bought our daughter a baby rabbit for a pet when she was 2-years-old.
-She couldn't say Bugs, so he became Buggy.
-We took this little Rex-mix bunny home and then got on the Internet to find out how to care for him properly.
-We found out all kinds of things including that they are not recommended as pets for small children.
+We bought our daughter a baby rabbit for a pet when she was two years old.
+She couldn't say "Bugs," so he became "Buggy."
+We took this little Rex-mix bunny home and then got online to find out how to care for him properly.
+We found out all kinds of things—including that they are not recommended as pets for small children.
 They claw and some are biters.

-We read about what kind of cage to get for them, and got one with close woven wire on the floor.
-The cages with wire that are farther apart can hurt their feet.
+We read about what kind of cage to choose, and we got one with close-woven wire on the floor (the cages with wire that are farther apart can hurt their feet).
 We also made sure he had plenty of room.
 We made sure to get the correct bedding for him.
 We read that there were two kinds of wood bedding: pine and cedar.
 Cedar chip bedding is poisonous to rabbits and can make them very sick.
 Make sure to get the pine bedding, or the shredded paper bedding.

 They eat hay, commercial rabbit pellets, and love vegetables and fruit.
 We always shared our bananas with him.
-He got pick of the peelings and some of all the vegetables we had.
+He got his pick of the peelings and some of all the vegetables we had.
 We did find a few that he didn't eat but not many.
-We pulled fresh grass for him and he ate that too.
+We pulled fresh grass for him and he ate that, too.
 He also loved apples and watermelon but not citrus.
 Surprisingly, rabbits should not be given a lot of carrots or other root vegetables.
 They are too high in sugar.
-Dark colored lettuces are the best over the light colored.
-They have more nutrients.
+Dark-colored lettuces are the best over the light-colored; they have more nutrients.
 Light amounts of fruits and vegetables are best.
 Hays and grasses are best, as they help wear the teeth down and keep their tummies healthy.